Is A Niall Horan, Ellie Goulding 2017 Collaboration Possible?

 In the end, it is clear that 2017 is ripe for a collaboration between Ellie Goulding and Niall Horan — but will they use their free time to follow up on this project for their fans?

-[Feature Image by Eamonn M. McCormack/Getty Images]
+[Featured Image by Eamonn M. McCormack/Getty Images]